mainkoon81/Study-09-MachineLearning-D/README.md

 We want its predictions to agree with the labels.
 We'll try to find the **model parameters** that gives us predictions that minimizing the loss function.
 And the standard method for descending a loss function is called **Gradient Descent**.
 There are lots of ways to perform Gradient Descent and **each method** in Keras has a corresponding **optimizer**.
 The surface depicted here is an example of a loss function and all of the optimizers are racing towards the minimum of the function, and some are better than others.
 <img src="https://user-images.githubusercontent.com/31917400/42951046-3e05cb5e-8b6d-11e8-88b4-ab75663259f1.jpg" />

+### Compiling_Step
-When we compile the function, we'll specify the 'loss', 'optimizer', and 'metrics'.
+ - we'll specify the 'loss', 'optimizer', and 'metrics'.
 > For loss function...
 > - 'mean_squared_error' (y_true, y_pred)
 > - 'binary_crossentropy' (y_true, y_pred)